QuisVenator/WizardAndroid/README.md

 - [ ] Players can create accounts
  - [ ] Adding and joining friends option
 - [ ] History of games played
-- [ ] Show each hand in front of player, not on top of each other
 - [ ] Player avatar options

 # Possible breaking updates: